Understanding Society: A Pathway to Further Study

 How much does it cost?

-For more information, please download the Understanding Society application pack (PDF, 517kB).
-Further details, including how to apply for future courses, will be posted in 2018.
+For more information, please download the Understanding Society application pack (PDF, 771kB) for entry in October 2018.

 For further information, please email email@example.com.